Debug Info Obfuscation

 3. Substitute (obfuscate) debug information.

-Probably, that's the most curious option.
-Debug information remains, but it's modified, and so the use of it without transforming simply stupefies the hacker.
-In this case it is absolutely impossible to understand where exactly the exception has taken place.
-But Allatori has a special utility, which allows reconstructing the original stack trace with the help of a substituted one.
-Debug information's substituting doesn't influence productivity at all and dwindles the code's size.
-It is desirable to use this option in the majority of cases.
+Debug information remains, but it's obfuscated, and so the use of it without transforming simply stupefies the hacker.
+In this case it is absolutely impossible to understand where the exception has taken place.
+But Allatori has a special utility which allows reconstruction of the original stack trace with the help of a substituted one.
+Substitution of debug information shrinks the application and doesn't affect productivity at all, so it is desirable to use this option in the majority of cases.

 java.lang.NullPointerException